-Nicholas Burton and Simon Chadwick, Journal of Advertising Research, Digital First, March 2017
+Nicholas Burton and Simon Chadwick, Journal of Advertising Research, Vol. 58, No. 3, 2018, pp. 282-296

 Ambush marketing is more than 30 years old, and its prevalence continues to grow.
 Recent cases indicate that brands perpetrating ambushes are becoming more creative, but the literature has failed to keep pace, offering scant analysis of the different forms ambushing can take, and the implications it can have and little investigation or consideration from the ambusher's perspective.

 Judy Ma and Brian Du, Journal of Advertising Research, Vol. 58, No. 3, 2018, pp. 326-337

 As companies continue to shift advertising expenditures toward digital-media channels, the benefits of digital advertising (adaptability of content, more efficient consumer targeting, and higher reach per dollar) must be weighed against the opportunity cost (forgone synergy between digital and traditional advertising).

 Joe Phua, Journal of Advertising Research, Digital First, May 2018

 This study examined exposure to three types of e-cigarette marketing—sponsored advertisements, brand pages, and user-created groups—on social networking sites and their influence on health-related outcomes.

 Yoori Hwang and Se-Hoon Jeong, Journal of Advertising Research, Digital First, May 2018